 An intensive analysis of corporate accounting including financial statements, interrelationships to income and expense accounts, and special emphasis on accounting theory.
 Prerequisites: ACCT 2003 and ACCT 2013.

 ACCT 3013 Intermediate Accounting II

-A continuation of ACCT 3013 with emphasis on generally accepted accounting practices (GAAP) with more complexity.
-Prerequisite: ACCT 3003 tax liability for individuals, partnerships and corporations; students will also study concepts of tax planning and administration.
-Pre-requisite: ACCT 2013
+A continuation of ACCT 3003 with emphasis on generally accepted accounting practices (GAAP) with more complexity.
+Prerequisite: ACCT 3003

 ACCT 3113 Federal Income Taxes